arbaieffendi/PureCloud-API-Windows-Form-Client/README.md

 # BasicPureCloudInWindowsForm

-This apps is a basic client sample for integration testing purpose with PureCloud API (.NET SDK).
+I create this client app sample when integrating a C# Windows Form based-app with PureCloud API (.NET SDK).
-Build in C# Windows Form.
-The essential API to create and subscribe an outbound call are there.
+The essential API to create and subscribe an outbound call are demonstrate there.

 ## Getting Started
 Create App.Config file and fill the value with your setting